 Our national board of trustees is committed to building stronger communities by supporting local schools and helping our AmeriCorps members become civic leaders.

-Wendy Spencer serves as President and CEO of Leadership Florida.
-For thirty-five years, Leadership Florida has been known as respected non-partisan convener of committed individuals that enhances the knowledge and leadership abilities of Florida’s leaders through educational programs and encourages collaborative work for the betterment of the state.
+Wendy Spencer serves as president and CEO of Leadership Florida.
+For 35 years, Leadership Florida has been known as a respected nonpartisan convener of committed individuals that enhances the knowledge and leadership abilities of Florida’s leaders through educational programs and encourages collaborative work for the betterment of the state.

-Prior to her appointment with Leadership Florida, she served a five year term as the Chief Executive Officer of the Corporation for National and Community Service (CNCS).
+Prior to her appointment with Leadership Florida, she served a five-year term as the chief executive officer of the Corporation for National and Community Service (CNCS).
 This federal agency role was a nomination by President Obama and confirmed unanimously by the U.S. Senate.
-CNCS is a $1.1 billion agency which invests additional local resources in matching support to annually engage 345,000 Americans in service through AmeriCorps, VISTA, Senior Corps in local service to communities.
+CNCS is a $1.1 billion agency which invests additional local resources in matching support to annually engage 345,000 Americans in service through AmeriCorps, VISTA and Senior Corps in local service to communities.
 The agency also supports community organizations through their Social Innovation Fund.
 The agency’s investments are made locally in all 50 states, D.C. and the U.S. territories.

 Wendy has been recognized nationwide for her leadership in the volunteer sector.
 In 2006, President George W. Bush appointed Wendy to the President’s Council on Service and Civic Participation.
 And in 2010, she was elected by her peers to chair the American Association of State Service Commissions, the nonprofit association that advocates for 54 state service commissions promoting national and community service across the United States.

-Wendy holds a B.A. in Fine Arts and Speech Communications from Valdosta State University.
+Wendy holds a bachelor's degree in fine arts and speech communications from Valdosta State University.
 She and her husband Ron have four sons, three daughters-in-law, two granddaughters and a chocolate lab.
-She enjoys golf, snow skiing, travel, and watching all sports, especially Florida State University!
+She enjoys golf, snow skiing, travel and watching all sports, especially Florida State University!